Travel

 It was the trip of a lifetime.
 A place I always fantasized about traveling too, and feel so fortunate to have actually done it.
 We traveled through Japan – and this post is the the summer in Kyoto edition.

 In total, we had three main stops – Kyoto (Old Japan), Tokyo (Modern Japan) and Hakone (rest your tired feet from all those stairs Japan).
-We plan ninety five percent of our trips on a whim to satisfy my cabin fever.
+We plan ninety five percent of our trips on a whim to satisfy my perpetual cabin fever.
 The bigger ones like Belize and Costa Rica were maybe a month or two notice.
 But, we booked this about five months out and was the most planning we have ever done for a trip.
 It became my obsession and pretty much a second job.
+A not very cost effective, second job.
 And it wouldn’t fair to not give credit to Chris and the boys who willingly went along with my very full itinerary.
 Does anyone actually relax on vacation?

 Arriving in Japan